Debates and Ensemble Appearances

 The well-crafted presentation included student volunteers, audience participation through the democratic process of voting, humor, and valuable lessons in history and friendship.
 Everyone in attendance learned something new and enjoyed each moment.
 I do not know if my own words were able to aptly express how enthralled we all were!”

-Janice Monetti: 8th grade teacher at Branchburg Central Middle School, New Jersey
+—Janice Monetti: 8th grade teacher at Branchburg Central Middle School, New Jersey

 A brief, fun take on some of the personality differences and quirks of John Adams and Thomas Jefferson.

-Abigail Adams v.
-Thomas Jefferson
+Abigail Adams and Thomas Jefferson in conversation

 Abigail Adams (Kim Hanley) and Thomas Jefferson debate the Alien and Sedition Act during a presentation for high school students at the Founding Forward campus in Valley Forge, PA.